jtescher/jtescher.github.io/_drafts/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstlk-and-postgresql.md

 ```

 ## Creating the Elastic Beanstalk environment

 You can have many environments per Elastic Beanstalk application.
 This can be useful for having both dev and production
 environments for the same app.

 To create a new environment, run the following:
- (we will start the app without the rails app first to make sure it's all set up properly)

 ```bash
   $ eb create blog-env: